Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Chandra Kishore Thakur

-No, no non dcr.
-I mean yes for non dcr, sure.
-I mean the market is under fluctuations for couple of months and everybody is watching.
-Let’s see because of you know the subsidy that the Chinese government were giving to their manufacturers that have been withdrawn some.
-So with all those kind of things suddenly the market has gone up.
-So one and a half to two cents.
-I mean so this has to be stabilized.
+No, no, non-DCR, I mean, yes, for non-DCR, sure, I mean the market is under fluctuations for couple of months, and everybody is watching.
+Let’s see, because of the subsidies that the Chinese government were giving to their manufacturers, that have been drawn.
+So, all those kind of things and suddenly, the market has gone up.
+So 1.5 to 2 cents, I mean, so this has to be stabilized.
 You have to keep watching.

 Understood.
 Thank you.